NextechSystems/intellechartapidocspub/source/includes/_gettingstarted.md

 ## Response Codes ##

-The Nextech Select APIs use the standard HTTP response codes to indicate success or failure of an API request.
+The Nextech SAAS APIs use the standard HTTP response codes to indicate success or failure of an API request.

 | Code | Description |
 | ---- | ----------- |